ulif/diceware-list/README.rst

 No output means: no problems detected.

-Currently, only prefix flakes are checked.
+We can look for prefix flakes.
 I.e., we check, whether any line in the given file is the beginning of any other line.

 ::
   $ cat wordlist.txt